Baseflow/XF-Material-Library/README.md

 #### Styling Dialogs

-You can customize modal dialogs that are shown using the `MaterialDialogs` class.
+You can customize modal dialogs that are shown using `MaterialDialog.Instance`.

 `BaseMaterialDialogConfiguraion`, which the classes `MaterialAlertDialogConfiguration`, `MaterialLoadingDialogConfiguration`, and `MaterialSnackbarConfiguration` inherits, has these properties: